What Percentage Is Your Body Water

 • Q: Can I drink too much water?
 A: Yes, excessive water consumption can lead to a condition called hyponatremia, where the sodium levels in your blood become dangerously diluted.
 This is rare but can be serious.

 • Q: Does coffee or tea dehydrate me?
 A: While caffeine has a mild diuretic effect, it generally doesn't significantly dehydrate you unless consumed in excessive quantities.
-Moderate consumption of coffee or tea can be part of your daily fluid intake.
+Moderate consumption of coffee or tea can be part of your daily fluid intake Turns out it matters..

 Conclusion: Hydration is a Holistic Approach to Wellbeing

-Thank you for visiting our website which covers about What Percentage Is Your Body Water .
-We hope the information provided has been useful to you.
-Feel free to contact us if you have any questions or need further assistance.
-See you next time and don't miss to bookmark.
+Thank you for reading about What Percentage Is Your Body Water.
+We hope the information has been useful.
+Feel free to contact us if you have any questions.
+See you next time — don't forget to bookmark!